TrellixVulnTeam/swahilipython_SCMU/Doc/library/typing.rst

        Union[int, str] == Union[str, int]

-   * You cannot subclass or instantiate a union.
+   * You cannot subkundi or instantiate a union.

    * You cannot write ``Union[X][Y]``.

    * You can use ``Optional[X]`` as a shorthand for ``Union[X, None]``.

    .. versionchanged:: 3.7
-      Don't remove explicit subclasses from unions at runtime.
+      Don't remove explicit subclasses kutoka unions at runtime.

 .. data:: Optional